dcdpr/did-btc1/chapters/CRUD-Operations.md

 1. Else MUST raise `invalidHRPValue` error.
 1. Return `initialDocument`.

-##### Deterministically Generate Initial DID Document
+##### Deterministically Generate Initial DID document

-This algorithm deterministically generates an initial DID document from a secp256k1 public key.
+The Deterministically Generate ::Initial DID document:: algorithm generates an
+::Initial DID Document:: from a secp256k1 public key.

-It takes in a **did:btc1** `identifier` and an `identifierComponents` object and returns an `initialDocument`.
+It takes the following inputs:
+* `identifier`: A valid **did:btc1** identifier
+* `identifierComponents`: An object containing the following properties
+  * `idType`: the type of identifier (KEY or EXTERNAL)
+  * `version`: the identifier version
+  * `network`: the identifier bitcoin network
+  * `genesisBytes`: the originating public key bytes

+It returns the following output:
+* `initialDocument`: a valid DID document for the given identifier.

 1. Set `keyBytes` to `identifierComponents.genesisBytes`.
 1. Initialize an `initialDocument` variable as an empty object.